5 High-Protein Mediterranean Recipes for Under $1 a Serving

 2. "Pasta e Ceci" (Chickpea & Pasta Stew)

-Pasta e Ceci is an Italian classic rooted in central and southern regions, especially Rome and Campania.
-Historically, a poor man’s dish, it combined pantry staples—chickpeas, garlic, rosemary, and pasta.
+Pasta e Ceci (CHEH-chee) is a classic Italian dish from the central and southern regions, especially Rome and Campania.

-This dish is high in high-quality plant-protein thanks to the combination of chickpeas and pasta, and offers "slow-release" carbohydrates and fibre.
-Its creamy texture comes from simmering the chickpeas until they break down naturally.
+This dish is high in quality plant-protein thanks to the combination of chickpeas and pasta, and offers "slow-release" carbohydrates and fibre.

 Because every ingredient is cheap and shelf-stable, Pasta e Ceci is one of the best Mediterranean diet meals for anyone cooking on a budget.